Black and white portraits

 With colour out of the picture, emotion is one of the main things that comes up in black and white photography.
 This is purely because the colour is not there to distract you.
 In contrast, the lack of colour is to make you focus on the subject.
 Therefore, black and white photos make us develop a certain level of connection with the subject, as we tend to search for something.

 Let’s take the example of a facial portrait.
 With a colour portrait, you will immediately look into the person’s eyes, or freckles or blemish areas.
 Or if the person has red hair in the portrait, then you’ll look directly are the hair.
-Whereas, in a black and white portrait, none of this will matter, and you’ll be looking for something deeper than colour.
+Whereas, in a black and white children portrait, none of this will matter, and you’ll be looking for something deeper than colour.

 This can be seen with famous black and white portraits, like Audrey Hepburn or Marilyn Monroe.
 It’s not only because back then, they didn’t use colour in their photographs.
 Black and white portraits really do highlight beauty.